Web Content Display (Global)

 Where eligibility is not easily determined, the school may seek policy advice from the SACE Board.

-A completed Form 6 for 2018 must be submitted to, and verified by, the principal or the principal’s delegate before the student is enrolled in the subject.
+A completed Form 6 must be submitted to, and verified by, the principal or the principal’s delegate before the student is enrolled in the subject.
 Schools are responsible for collecting and verifying documentation in order to support the application.
 Appropriate documentation may include examples of student work used to assess the student’s English language proficiency.

 Completed forms (Form 6) and any supporting documentation should be kept at the school.
 This information may be requested by the SACE Board for auditing purposes.